 Some schools limit the number of AP courses a student takes, and some schools don’t even offer them.
 “In this case, these students can choose to take IB courses on offer at their school, or they can seek out alternate forms of learning.
 Some of my students opt to take online classes run through universities, like Harvard or UC Berkeley.
 Others take online or in-person classes outside of the school that allow them to pursue their interests in subjects, such as options trading or social media.”

 Taking college-level courses not offered at your school shows a lot of initiative and interest in the subject.
-It shows you are willing to go above and beyond what is offered at your school to pursue your passions.
+It proves you look above and beyond what is offered at your school in order to pursue your passions.

 Q: What are 3 tips you have for students that are preparing for the exams?